Best Online Master’s Degrees in: Digital Marketing

 Graduates with an online master’s degree in digital marketing will have a developed understanding of consumer culture and the growing influence of technology and new media on buying habits.
 Equipped with this knowledge base, they should be prepared to devise marketing plans for a variety of businesses.
 Job openings in areas such as social media marketing, online advertising sales, search engine optimization, web analytics, and digital marketing strategy are increasing at a high rate.
 In fact, according to the U.S.Bureau of Labor Statistics, employment opportunities for market research analysts are expected to increase by 41% from 2010 to 2020, much faster than the 14% growth expected for all occupations.

-In 2010, the median annual salary for market research analysts was $60,570.
+The median annual salary for market research analysts was $60,570.
 In an increasingly digital marketplace, applicants with a background in digital marketing can certainly have an advantage.
 However, note that job availability and salary can vary based on location, level of education, work experience, and the general job market.